An electrocardiogram - or ECG - is a simple and

 How long will it take?

-The whole test takes about five minutes and is
+The whole test takes about five minutes and is completely

-moving can affect the results.
+affect the results.

 Watch the film below to see Manzoor's